Energy-constrained private and quantum capacities of quantum channels: Introduction

-Bosonic Gaussian channels are some of the most important channels to consider, as they model practical communication links in which the mediators of information are photons (see, e.g., \cite{EW07,WPGCRSL12}\ for reviews).
+Bosonic Gaussian channels are some of the most important channels to consider, as they model practical communication links in which the mediators of information are photons (see, e.g., \cite{CEGH08,S17}\ for reviews).
 Recent years have seen advances in the quantum information theory of bosonic channels.
 For example, we now know the capacity for sending classical information over all single-mode phase-insensitive quantum Gaussian channels \cite{GHG15,GPCH13} (and even the strong converse capacity \cite{BPWW14}).
 The result of this theoretical development is that coherent states \cite{GK04}\ of the light field suffice to achieve classical capacity of phase-insensitive bosonic Gaussian channels.
+Note that the classical capacity of these channels is non-trivial only when there is an energy constraint placed on the input signaling states \cite{GHG15,GPCH13}---otherwise, it is equal infinity.